Mental Health First Aid Courses

 What is a Mental Health First Aid Course?

-Our Mental Health First Aid Course will teach you to spot earlier signs and symptoms of common mental health problems, such as anxiety, depression, self-harm, and stress - it has been designed as an introduction to mental health to raise an awareness of how important it is to offer early intervention to young people aged 5-19 years old, and how practising good mental health can be vital in the workplace.
+Our Mental Health First Aid Courses will teach you to spot earlier signs and symptoms of common mental health problems, such as anxiety, depression, self-harm, and stress - and both of our courses have been designed as an introduction to mental health to raise an awareness of how important it is to offer early intervention to individuals aged 5-17 years old, and how practising good mental health can be vital in the workplace.
 The courses provide an overview of mental health problems, outlining some of the symptoms and effects, and explains what can be done to help individuals feel supported and encouraged.

 Who Should Take This Course?